The person

 The site is organised around six areas of thinking: how power and information operate, what AI means for the people using it, how to think and act clearly under pressure, what Asia-Pacific history tells us about the present moment, how political power actually works, and the conversation those questions generate.
 They are connected.
 The thinking moves between them.

 The site is designed for people who want to think rather than just read.
-The Conversation facet is the formal space for that.
-But the spirit runs through the whole site.
 The invitation is to engage, push back, and bring your own version of the question.

 The thinking here is genuinely in progress.
 Some of it is settled.
 Some of it is being worked out in public.
 AI is used in the production of this site, as instrument not author, and that use is declared.
 Two pieces already published: Finding Dr Claire Clark, an AI-assisted recovery of a nearly lost career, and a journalism archive from Tokyo in the 1990s.